Get

 Coconut water is different from coconut milk which is made by mashing the flesh of the fruit with water.
 It is also not the same as coconut oil which is the oil extracted from coconut milk.

 Coconut water is non-toxic to cats, so if your cat has consumed a small amount, there should be nothing to worry about.
-Watch for signs of diarrhea and vomiting, and speak to your vet, if your cat does suffer gastrointestinal upset.
+Watch for signs of diarrhea and vomiting, and speak to a vet, if your cat does suffer gastrointestinal upset.

 If your cat can stomach small amounts of coconut water, it could help your cat combat dehydration by providing fluids and electrolytes.